-Tests: The tests will include questions very similar to the online quiz questions and class activities.
-They cover the material presented in the lecture and lab sessions.
+Tests: The tests will include questions very similar to the online quiz and other questions and lab activities.
+They cover the material presented in the online lectures and, sometimes, lab.
 A study guide for each test will be provided through the course packet and Canvas.
-The tests are open book, but they are timed and responses must be your own work.
+The tests are open book and internet resources are allowed, but they are timed and responses must be your own work.
 Students who study the activity and quiz questions typically do well on the tests.

-Advice about the readings:
+Advice about the video lectures and readings:

 - 1. Take a quick look through the entire section being assigned and focus on the figures and captions.
 Read through the Chapter Summary section - 2.
 Watch the PowerPoint lecture corresponding to the assigned chapter. - 3.
 Then carefully read through the entire section.
 Make sure you have an undistracted period (hour) to read through the section. - 4.
-Reread any sections that apply to activity or class questions that you do not understand. - 5.
-Message the instructor with questions (or ask in lab) about material that is not clear, or if you have a question about a related topic.
+Reread and rewatch any sections that require clarification.
+Ask me about these is lab. - 5.
+Message me with questions (or ask in lab) about material that is not clear, or if you have a question about a related topic.